 A naming convention is a set of rules for choosing the name to be used for the different assets and variables in your project.
+For example, our naming convention says that every sprite should start with “spr_” and all objects start with “obj_”.
+Let’s talk about why you should do something similar for your GameMaker project.

 Why Do We Use Naming Conventions in GameMaker?